 Public university graduates, rejoice!

 Sure, public school graduates may endure the occasional haughty raised eyebrow or sardonic smirk from private school alumni, but guess what?
-Turns out for 2016, as far as an investment in your future is concerned, public schools are- once again - the smart choice.
+Turns out, as far as an investment in your future is concerned, public schools are—once again—the smart choice.

-In PayScale's 2016 College ROI Report, public schools dominate the overall ranking when we look at college like any other financial investment; of the top 100 schools ranked in order of the best annualized ROI, only two - two! - are private schools: Brigham Young University (BYU) and Park University.
-The rest of the top 100 schools for ROI are public, and of those even Virginia's 100th-ranked College of William and Mary gives its grads a healthy 9.2 percent annualized return on their investment.
-That's more than half-a-million dollars over 20 years.
+Year after year, in PayScale's College ROI Report, public schools dominate the overall ranking when we look at college like any other financial investment; in our 2017 report, of the top 100 schools ranked in order of the best annualized ROI, only five—five—are private institutions.
+The overwhelming majority of high ROI schools are public.
+And of those, even the 100th-ranked University of Wisconsin-Madison gives its grads a healthy 8.6 percent annualized return on their investment.
+That's getting close to half-a-million dollars over 20 years.
 And to put it in perspective, the S&P 500 only gave a 7.8 percent return on investment in the last two decades.

 How do you like them apples?